What is a Party Wall?

 - Basement excavation: Digging below neighbouring foundations within three or six metres.

-- Rear extension: Building a wall astride the boundary or cutting into the existing party wall.
+- Rear extension: Building astride the boundary or cutting into the existing wall.

 All these require appropriate notices and potential agreements or awards.